clo2202/golden-shoe-fe/README.md

 The API can be viewed on https://be-golden-shoe.herokuapp.com/api/shoes

-This project was built [Create React App](https://github.com/facebook/create-react-app).
+This project was built with [Create React App](https://github.com/facebook/create-react-app).

 ## Getting Started